 I have introduced several apps teaching kids computer language and coding, including some free apps.
-Each app has pro and con’s, and each app has its target users.
-Today I have another free app teaching kids coding.
+Each app has pros and cons, and each app has its target users.
+Today I have another free coding app teaching kids coding.
 It is called Daisy the Dinosaur.
 It is designed by the same developer of Hopscotch, which is also a free app teaching kids coding.

 What are the differences between Daisy the Dinosaur and Hopscotch?

 First they both are very intuitive to use.
 Kids don’t have to know anything about coding to use the app.
 Both apps use visual blocks to show kids the logic of the programming language.
 Also both apps are designed to encourage girls to learn coding.
 These are reflected in some aesthetics of the app design, such as the color choices of the dinosaur.
 However, the apps don’t alienate boys.
 Boys and girls will both enjoy the games.